ahmedfgad/GeneticAlgorithmPython/README.md

 # GeneticAlgorithmPython
 This project implements the genetic algorithm (GA) in Python mainly using NumPy.

 The project has 2 main files which are:

-1. `ga.py`: Holds all necessary methods for implementing the GA.
+1. `ga.py`: Holds all necessary methods for implementing the genetic algorithm inside a class named `GA`.

 2. `example.py`: Just gives an example of how to use the project by calling the methods in the `ga.py` file.